tbitai/ruzsa/README.md

 npm run build-for-deploy
 ```

-Deploy to production:
+Deploy to production...

 ```
 npm run deploy
 ```

-Or deploy to staging:
+... or to staging:

 ```
 npm run deploy-staging